-It’s safe to say that cloud adoption has moved beyond the “hype cycle” and into the mainstream.
-Yet many organizations are wondering what’s next for them when it comes to cloud and, for the most part, the road ahead is unclear.
+It’s safe to say that cloud adoption is unquestionably going mainstream.
+Gartner states that $204 billion worth of IT spending will shift to cloud this year; with that number expected to double to $216 billion by 2020.
+Nevertheless many organizations are wondering what’s the future for them when it comes to cloud and, for the most part, the road ahead is unclear.
 Talent shortages abound.
-Many large companies dabbled in the cloud but retained their legacy hardware and on-premise infrastructure.
-Some have taken a tactical approach and have not fully committed to the operating model changes necessary for long-term growth.
-Still others have been nibbling at the edges but are still wary of scaling up to enterprise solutions.
-For many, it’s time to reboot their cloud strategy.
+Numerous large companies dabbled in the cloud but retained their legacy hardware and on-premise infrastructure.
+Some have taken a tactical approach and have not altogether committed to the operating model changes necessary for long-term growth.
+Others have been biting at the edges but are still wary of scaling up to enterprise solutions.
+For numerous, it’s time to reboot their cloud strategy.

 It’s important to bear in mind that getting to cloud is a journey.
-It’s not an impossible or overly long journey, but it does require a strategic rather than a tactical approach.
+It’s not an impossible or extraordinarily long journey, but it does require a strategic rather than a tactical approach.

 Common signposts on the cloud migration journey

-Some common signposts on the journey to cloud can help guide you on the way.
+Some particular signposts on the journey to cloud can help guide you on the way.
 These include:

-Thinking strategically about cloud involves a number of critical issues, including desired business outcomes, investment priorities, deployment model, service providers, talent sourcing and cloud policies.
-From an IT perspective, cloud technology requires IT teams to approach enterprise technology strategy in an entirely different way, focusing on three layers:
+Thinking strategically about cloud involves a number of critical issues, such as desired business outcomes, investment priorities, deployment model, service providers, talent sourcing and cloud policies.
+From an IT viewpoint, cloud technology requires IT teams to approach business technology strategy in an entirely different way, focusing on three layers:

-Companies need to justify the cloud’s value proposition, especially as it relates to existing large investments in legacy technology infrastructure including data centers.
-The business case includes evaluating traditional financial measures such as total cost of ownership, ROI and payback period.
-To maximize shareholder and business value, companies should also evaluate cloud benefits, key performance indicators and value realization.
+Companies need to justify the cloud’s value proposition, especially as it relates to big investments in legacy technology systems such as data centers.
+The business case includes assessing common fiscal measures such as total cost of ownership, ROI and payback period.
+To grow stockholder and business value, companies should think about cloud advantages, key performance indicators and value realization.

-Companies need to ensure they have an updated operating model that can embrace leading-edge technologies and approaches including robotic process automation (RPA), artificial intelligence (AI), orchestration, workflow, cloud optimization tools and DevOps.
+Companies need to ensure they have an updated operating model that can grasp leading-edge technologies and approaches such as robotic process automation (RPA), artificial intelligence (AI), orchestration, workflow, cloud optimization tools and DevOps.

 Packing your bags for cloud migration?
 Be sure to take these application approaches with you.